celia-brt/canva-reviews-analysis/README.md

 ### How do users perceive Canva, and where does it fail them?

-An end-to-end SQL analysis of **50,000 Google Play reviews**, built from scratch using Python scraping, SQLite, and Tableau.
+An end-to-end SQL analysis of **50,000 Google Play reviews**, built from scratch using Python scraping, SQLite, and Locker Studio.

 ---